 The Ready at Moxy East Village

 A new rooftop bar conceived by Tao Group Hospitality is opening this month at Moxy East Village.
 Developed by Rockwell Group and Lightstone, The Ready provides a low-key backyard vibe thanks to its green wall, hand-painted murals, and casual seating.
 Resembling a house party, the bar even boasts a beer pong table and canned drinks served in table-side coolers.
 Menu offerings include bar snacks and tacos, frozen drinks, and a decent beer and wine selection.

 Credit: Relevent on behalf of Howard Hughes Corporation

 89 South Street at Pier 17, South Street Seaport

 The Greens will return to the rooftop of Pier 17 at the South Street Seaport on May 3.
-Debuting last summer as a creative social-distancing solution, the experience features 32 mini lawns that are equipped with lounge chairs, an umbrella, beverage coolers, and USB ports.
+Debuting last summer as a creative social-distancing solution, the experience features 32 mini lawns that are equipped with lounge chairs, an umbrella, and a love seat.
 Each lawn has a QR code for contactless ordering.
 Guests will be able to enjoy live-streamed sports, live music, and DJ sets, all while munching on seasonal snacks and yummy cocktails.
 Reservations can be made here.
 Additional dates to book will become available every Monday morning starting May 10.